DJCEL/VirtualDJ-LocalJSONTool/README.md

 ```

-LocalJSONTool.sln and LocalJSONTool.pyproj files are used for Visual Studio 2022 but you can use your own Python IDE (Spyder, ...).
+The 'LocalJSONTool.sln' and 'LocalJSONTool.pyproj' files are created by Visual Studio 2022 but you can use your own Python IDE (Spyder, ...).